YanLuong/School_District_Analysis/README.md

 * ##### How did replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+  Replacing the ninth grade math and reading scores did pull down their overall performance but it's decrease is insignificant especially in comparison to the other schools.
+The impact was not large enough for the school to drop down when ranked by *% Overall Passing*

 - How does replacing the ninth-grade scores affect the following: